Let's go through the three popular investing apps in Australia right now.

 For apps that create diversified portfolios like Raiz or Spaceship there is less paperwork and upkeep than if you bought ETFs or stocks individually.
 Personally, I hate all the paperwork that comes with stocks and can't seem to get it digitised.

-With something like RAIZ you will invest in multiple ETFs but only have the one tax statement to handle.
+With something like RAIZ you will invest in multiple ETFs but only have one tax statement to handle.
 Simples.

 Easy to automate